mattwparas/steel/docs/src/start/standalone.md

 *Nota bene*: forget not the trailing dot (*i.e.* `.`) as it represents your current working directory.

   - There is a second manner to install Steel interpreter with Cargo.
-The only difference is that it reads your `cargo.lock` file if it exists.
-(Having added the `--locked` flag to the previous `cargo install --path .` would have produced the exact same result).
+The only difference is that it reads your `cargo.lock` file if it exists.\
+  As a side note, having added the `--locked` flag to the previous `cargo install --path .` command would have produced the exact same result than the following one.\

   Simply run:\
   `cargo build --release`

   The release flag will take a bit longer to build all the file objects due to optimization passes but will act faster